Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-by-train.html.markdown

 ## Eurostar

-If you're travelling by train to the continent, chances are your journey will begin with the [Eurostar](https://www.eurostar.com/uk-en) (unless you cross to continental Europe on the ferry, then continue by train – see ‘[how to travel by ferry](/post/how-to-travel-by-ferry/)’ for help with that).
+If you’re travelling by train to the continent, chances are your journey will begin with the [Eurostar](https://www.eurostar.com/uk-en) (unless you cross to continental Europe on the ferry, then continue by train – see ‘[how to travel by ferry](/post/how-to-travel-by-ferry/)’ for help with that).

 The Eurostar is fantastic – easy check-in, comfortable seating, and fast, efficient and reliable travel to Paris, Lille, Brussels or Amsterdam ([but not in 2024](https://www.euronews.com/travel/2023/06/05/eurostars-london-amsterdam-trains-to-be-suspended-for-almost-a-year-from-2024)).
 Cheap fares are available in advance, though they can be very limited.

-It's possible to travel to London from anywhere in the UK in one day, and there are [cheap accommodation options](https://www.premierinn.com/gb/en/hotels/england/greater-london/london/hub-london-kings-cross.html) near St Pancras station to facilitate onward travel by Eurostar the following day.
+It’s possible to travel to London from anywhere in the UK in one day, and there are [cheap accommodation options](https://www.premierinn.com/gb/en/hotels/england/greater-london/london/hub-london-kings-cross.html) near St Pancras station to facilitate onward travel by Eurostar the following day.
 Or you could split the journey in Paris (expensive), Lille (much cheaper!) or Brussels, ready to continue the next day.

 ## O﻿nwards travel by high speed train